 To become a member of a current club or organization, please contact the club advisor from the list below.
 If you would like to start a new club/organization on campus, you must find at least six students and a full-time faculty or staff member to sponsor your organization.
-Then, complete the Student Club Application and submit to Tonya Howden, Assistant Dean of Students, in the Student Services Office.
+Then, complete the Student Club Application and submit to Tonya Howden, Dean of Students, in the Student Services Office.
 Application materials can be found in the Student Club Handbook.

 Promotes the medical profession by participation in college life, modeling professionalism in all endeavors, and seeking to contribute to the health of the community.
 Club members are encouraged to develop the technical, critical thinking and networking skills for the medical workplace.
 Students will hold fundraising activities that support the students, staff, and faculty of GOCC through acts of philanthropy.